 The NewVape FlowerPot vaporizer is extremely unique and well-made, I love products like this.
 It was designed to work with an e-nail controller and a glass rig, and what’s extra cool is that it’s pure convection heating.
 Bonus: You can vape both flower and concentrates in this thing, very well I may add.

-Here are a few pictures of my new setup, and if you keep scrolling you’ll see photos of my previous setups as well:
+Here are a few more pictures of my VROD setup, and if you keep scrolling you’ll see photos of my previous setups as well:

 VROD Review video transcription:

 This is the main bowl that goes into your glass rig.
 Then you have the VROD head, this is the part that gets hot and generates the heat to vaporize your material, and then that is the carb cap that goes on top.